mirzawaqasahmed/f5-big-iq-lab/docs/class1/module5/lab2.rst

 .. note:: The target from the previous declaration is preserved when building the new declaration with the patch.

+.. warning:: The PATCH operation will be fully supported started AS3.10 (currently having issues in some cases)

 1. Add the below application service to the existing AS3 declaration in the validator.

 .. code-block:: yaml